Mahdiazhari/ds-portfolio/README.md

 ### Salary Prediction
 #### Project repository: https://github.com/Mahdiazhari/salary-prediction-project
 In this project, I created a prediction model for employee salaries in the USA based on job characteristics.
-The aim of this project was to find out how these features impact salaries of various jobs.
+The aim of this project was to find out how these features impact salaries of various jobs and to model employee salaries.
 I created and compared several regression models.
 My best model performed much better than the baseline linear regression model with an average MSE of 357.